CLP Holdings Limited – Annual report – 31 December 2019

 The Group has no significant concentrations of credit risk with respect to the trade receivables in Hong Kong and Australia as their customer bases are widely dispersed in different sectors and industries.
 The Group has established credit policies for customers in each of its retail businesses.

 In Hong Kong, customers are allowed to settle their electricity bills within two weeks after issue.
-To limit the credit risk exposure, customers’ receivable balances are generally secured by cash deposits or bank guarantees from customers for an amount not exceeding the highest expected charge for 60 days of consumption.
-At 31 December 2018, such cash deposits amounted to HK$5,474 million (2017: HK$5,218 million) and the bank guarantees stood at HK$796 million (2017: HK$798 million).
+To limit the credit risk exposure, customers’ receivable balances are generally secured by cash deposits or bank guarantees from customers for an amount determined from time to time by reference to the usage of the customers, and in the normal course of events will not exceed the highest expected charge for 60 days.
+At 31 December 2019, such cash deposits amounted to HK$5,677 million (2018: HK$5,474 million) and the bank guarantees stood at HK$834 million (2018: HK$796 million).
 For all the deposits held, customers are paid a floating market interest rate equivalent to the HSBC bank savings rate.
 The customers’ deposits are treated on the statement of financial position as current liabilities on the basis that they are repayable on demand.

 Trade receivables arising from sales of electricity to the offtakers in Mainland China and India are due for settlement within 30 to 90 days and 15 to 60 days after bills issue respectively.
 The offtakers of these regions are mainly state-owned enterprises.
 Management has closely monitored the credit qualities and the collectability of these trade receivables and consider that the expected credit risks of them are close to zero.